JClements123/MiracleDex/MiracleDex Project Report.md

 What did you learn about asynchronous JavaScript?
 What debugging techniques did you use or discover?

 I learned that using asynchronous JavaScript is actually very simple.
-My function that fetches all of the data for my entire website is very simple.
+My function that fetches all of the data for my entire website is very short.
 I call `await fetch()` and `await response.json()` in order to get all of the information that I need to generate my miracle cards.
+I learned to keep the asynchronous function separate from the function that displays the miracle cards to increase readability of the code.
 The difficult part of the JavaScript was figuring out how to update the Document Object Model with all of the information that I was retrieving from the JSON file, but the easy part was getting that data.
 This assignment helped to reinforce what I had already learned about the Fetch API and asynchronous JavaScript in the lectures.

 One of the biggest debugging techniques that I utilized throughout this project was using ChatGPT when I was particularly stuck on a problem that I was having.
 I would often try to solve the problem myself and to